-While long terms goals might seem unattainable at first, breaking them into smaller goals that are easily achievable allows you to create your roadmap to success.
+While long terms goals might seem unattainable at first, breaking them into smaller tasks that are easily achievable allows you to create your roadmap to success.
 Don’t let the fear of failure hold you back from becoming successful.

 Start by having a destination, and then set a clear path that defines how you want to get there.
 Admittedly, you will encounter obstacles as you try to achieve your goals.
 Don’t give up.
-Envision what life will be like once you get to accomplish your goals, visualize that achievement now and let it guide your next steps.
+Envision what life will be like once you get to accomplish what you’ve planned, visualize that achievement now and let it guide your next steps.

 Here’s the thing.
 You stand a better chance of achieving your goals if you become better at time management.
 When you plan your time well, you get more done, become more efficient, and subsequently, boost your performance and productivity.

 To help you out, try a time management and time tracking app like Traqq that tracks all your hours and monitors the progress of your projects.
 The program lets you know how many hours you’ve worked and when you need to take a break.

 Traqq records crucial data like your activity levels, and those of your employees.
 That type of data can come handy when you want to analyze your business’ profitability and gauge your employees’ overall performance.
 As such, you can easily identify areas of weakness and act accordingly.